EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 * you are part of an underrepresented group in technology.
 * you hesitated submitting to other conferences, because you have the feeling that you are less qualified or that you have nothing to contribute.

-All talks will be ten minutes long; this amount of time is easy to underestimate, or indeed overestimate.
+All talks will be 10 minutes long; this amount of time is easy to underestimate, or indeed overestimate.
 This is why we ask for a proposed **timeline**.

 ## Resources